gfw-api/gfw-viirs-fires-api/README.md

 # GFW Fires API

-This repository is the microservice that it implement the viirs fires funcionality and exposed the /viirs-active-fires endpoint in the api-gateway
+This repository is the microservice that it implement the viirs fires functionality and exposed the /viirs-active-fires endpoint in the api-gateway

 [View the documentation for this API](http://gfw-api.github.io/swagger-ui/?url=https://raw.githubusercontent.com/gfw-api/gfw-viirs-fires-api/master/app/microservice/swagger.yml#/VIIRS-FIRES)